ZachMarcus/Resource-Finder/README.md

 # Resource-Finder
-Make sure you have flask and are running python3: pip3 install Flask
+Make sure you have necessary libraries and are running python3: pip3 install Flask pip3 install beautifulsoup4

 If running on Linux: